fromothers/www.maxhallinan.com/posts/_drafts/2018-11-17-on-explicitly-comprehensible-frp.md

 </blockquote>

 What makes user interface code easy to understand?
+Steven Krouse argues that locating all transitions of a piece of state in a single place makes the code more comprehensible.
-In his paper ["Explicitly Comprehensible Functional Reactive Programming"](https://futureofcoding.org/papers/comprehensible-frp/comprehensible-frp.pdf), Steven Krouse argues that a cyclic graph of sub-state streams is superior to the Elm architecture, which is oriented around a single stream of states.
+In his paper ["Explicitly Comprehensible Functional Reactive Programming"](https://futureofcoding.org/papers/comprehensible-frp/comprehensible-frp.pdf), Steven Krouse argues that a graph of sub-state streams is superior to the Elm architecture, which is oriented around a single stream of states.
 I understand Steven's argument in favor of de-composing Elm's monolithic state stream as being primarily about enabling local reasoning about transformations of those substates.